Our guide to proper coffee bean storage methods

 Green beans (the unroasted ones) will keep for several years if you put them in a cool, dark and dry coffee bean storage.
-You will need to make sure that the container is tightly sealed and properly stored.
+You will need to make sure that the container is tightly sealed so you can store coffee beans properly.
 But you should still be able to make a decent roast!

 You can vacuum seal unroasted or green coffee beans for future use and keep them for years if you like home roasting.
 Once they are roasted, though, you should grind them and use them within a few days.
 Freezing is not recommended because of the inevitable condensation that ruins the flavor of the coffee.

-If you’re into roasting your own beans, then you will be able to keep your beans for up to 1 or 2 weeks at room temperatures.
+If you’re into roasting your own beans, then you will be able to keep your beans for up to several weeks at room temperatures.
 Putting them in an airtight container, especially a dark one, will help to preserve the damage the light does to the beans.

 But roasted beans are a lot fussier and extended periods in coffee bean storage, even when well-packed, will reduce the flavors in the cup.
 So you’ll likely end up purchasing freshly (or at least, recently) roasted coffee beans.
 However, these beans are more volatile if you don’t store the coffee properly.